Arts and Music Program

 Our music and arts program helps students find positive outlets to replace previous negative ones.
 As the student’s talent increases, so does their confidence.

 Therapeutically, art and music have become widely used in the mental health industry and much research has been done showing effective evidence-based treatment outcomes.

-The Oxbow academy Art and Music program provides students with the opportunity to participate in guitar lessons and beginning sketching.
+Our art and music program provides students with the opportunity to participate in guitar lessons and beginning sketching.
 Academic credits are available for all arts classes.
-Flexible scheduling allows students to participate in all three classes.
+Flexible scheduling allows students to participate in multiple classes.

 Oxbow has a well-established music program with professional instruction in a structured environment.

 “When we first looked at Oxbow as an option, we took special notice of your music program as we know our son has responded well to music in the past.
 Many programs out there have a guitar or two laying around and allow the boys to play on their free time.
 But, when we saw [our son] play on stage with his peers we could not stop smiling.
 We are so happy he is taking well to the program and know that having an organized music program that can help him with his anxiety and focus on a skill rather than destructive choices is making a difference for him!
 Thank you again!” — Parent

 Music Program for Boys on the Autism Spectrum